-■ Backup media if the network is disconnected (appears if you have a networked storage configured)
+■ Backup media if the network is disconnected

 Select this option to backup media file on SD card if the network is disconnected.
 This function will only be displayed after you set up a network storage (NAS).
 The media to back up can include snapshot images, video, or system logs depending on your event settings.